Should interest rates be capped?

 Furthermore, central banks influence interest rates in other ways.
 The cash rate is only one tool.
 The central bank can engage in “quantitative tightening”.
 This is the opposite of quantitative easing, under which the central bank buys government debt.
 This increases demand for said debt, and reduces the required yield on said debt.
 This implicitly lowers the required return on government debt and can lower interest rates in the economy.

 Quantitative tightening is the opposite.
 It involves selling – or at least not buying – debt.
-Both the Federal Reserve and the RBA have signaled that this will occur.
+Both the Federal Reserve and the RBA have signalled that this will occur.
 Both seem intent on letting the debt they hold expire and have indicated that they will not buy new debt.
 This reduces the central banks’ balance sheets.

 Other more esoteric tools can come into play.
 These include the rates that apply to exchange settlement accounts that banks have with the RBA.
 Increasing such rates can reduce the incentive to lend money externally.
 This can reduce the amount of capital in the economy.
 In turn, this can have an indirect – albeit relatively minor – impact on rates.